-This was the first monitoring inspection in this centre.
+This monitoring inspection was the first inspection of this centre by the Health Information and Quality Authority.
 The inspector met with the person in charge, the Director of Services and the Director of Operations at the provider's head office reviewing policies and procedures, staff records and collecting other information required to inform the inspection.
 The inspector then visited the centre and met with residents and staff, observed practices and reviewed documentation such as personal care plans and records.